California Governor Signs Order Banning Sales Of New Gasoline Cars By 2035

 "Our cars shouldn't make wildfires worse — and create more days filled with smoky air.
 Cars shouldn't melt glaciers or raise sea levels threatening our cherished beaches and coastlines."

-Newsom, a Democrat, also threw his support behind a ban on petroleum fracking but called on the state's legislature to make that change.
+Newsom, a Democrat, also threw his support behind a ban on petroleum fracking but called on the California Legislature to make that change.

 With extreme wildfires still burning in the state, Newsom says fighting climate change is an emergency.
 However, the state's efforts have run afoul of the Trump administration, which has sought to revoke California's authority to mandate zero-emission vehicles – a challenge that has landed in court.

-Transportation is the state's biggest — and rising — source of emissions, while other sources of emissions, like from the electricity sector, are falling due to ambitious climate policies.
+Transportation is the state's biggest — and rising — source of emissions, while other sources of emissions, such as from the electricity sector, are falling due to ambitious climate policies.

 In January 2018, Gov. Jerry Brown signed an executive order setting ambitious targets of 200 hydrogen fueling stations and 250,000 electric vehicle chargers to support 1.5 million zero-emission vehicles on California roads by 2025.